**This blog has been updated as of November 2020**

-Blockades, water protector camps, and protests at public hearings have spotlighted what is at stake: the Line 3 pipeline runs roughshod over Indigenous rights and threatens our shared climate by expanding access to dirty tar sands oil.
-Despite fierce opposition, construction is nearly complete in Canada and Wisconsin, meaning whether or not the pipeline proceeds in Minnesota will determine the destiny of the project.
+Blockades, water protector camps, and protests at the governor’s residence and public hearings have spotlighted what is at stake: the Line 3 pipeline runs roughshod over Indigenous rights and threatens our shared climate by expanding access to dirty tar sands oil.
+Despite fierce opposition, construction is complete in Wisconsin and Canada.
+In Minnesota, pipeline company Enbridge secured key state and federal permits in November 2020 and intends to begin construction imminently.
+This is despite the project continuing to face key hurdles, including one government agency suing another over the project, a global pandemic, and the promise of massive resistance.

 While Enbridge continues to push the project forward, other actors are supporting the pipeline behind the scenes: big banks.

 Enbridge has not sought project-specific financing for the Line 3 pipeline; its banks are facilitating other ways to access the money needed to build the project.
-It’s raised funds by selling off unwanted parts of its business — including some of its renewable energy assets.
-Enbridge is also selling shares and bonds, which big banks buy from the company and then resell to investors.
+It’s raised funds by selling off unwanted parts of its business — including some of its renewable energy assets — and by issuing new bonds, which banks buy from the company and then resell to investors.

 From underwriting, to advising, to lending, the Line 3 tar sands pipeline would not happen without the support of Enbridge’s banks.
 “Without the direct financing and services provided by its bankers, Enbridge would have little choice but to abandon its plans to expand the Line 3 pipeline,” concludes the Sightline Institute research.